SkylineCommunications/dataminer-docs/user-guide/Standard_Apps/PA/Getting_Started_with_PA/Creating_Activities.md

    1. Specify the following information:

-      - Name: The name of the profile definition, e.g. "PING IP"
+      - **Name**: The name of the profile definition, e.g. "PING IP"

-      - Parameters: Add your previously created input and output parameters.
+      - **Parameters**: Add your previously created input and output parameters.

    1. Save all changes.